 - Location and schedule - Choose a school you can realistically attend without major disruptions.

-- Career services - Good programs help with job placement and employer introductions.
+- Career services - Good programs help with career services and employer introductions.

 - Additional certifications - Some schools build these into the program cost.